philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 You might be saying to yourself: Who even writes code like this anymore?
 I use a UI library to do all this stuff so I can just stop reading, right?

-Unforunately stopping event propagation is not only found in bad Stack Overflow answers, but it's found in some of the most popular libraries in use today.
+No, unforunately stopping event propagation is not only found in bad Stack Overflow answers; it's also found in some of the most popular libraries in use today.

-Let me show you how easy it is to create a `stopPropagation` related bug using two of today's most popular frameworks: [Bootstap](http://getbootstrap.com/) and [Rails](http://rubyonrails.org/).
+Let me show you how easy it is to create a `stopPropagation` related bug using [Bootstap](http://getbootstrap.com/) and [Rails](http://rubyonrails.org/).

 Bootstrap and Rails both come pre-packaged with JavaScript plugins.
 In the following example, Rails' [jquery-ujs](https://github.com/rails/jquery-ujs) library, which allows Rails to declaratively add remote ajax calls to links via the `data-remote` attribute, is preventing Bootstrap's dropdown menus from properly hiding.